GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

   </dependencies>
 ```

-In the example above, since the BOM manages library versions, the version of the google-cloud-storage artifact is omitted.
+In the example above, since the BOM manages library versions, the
+version of the google-cloud-storage artifact is omitted.

 See the "Choosing BOMs" section below if you need to import more than one BOM.

 ### Gradle

 Gradle automatically selects the highest version in the dependency
-tree of any given dependency, so it is not necessary to use something
+tree of any given dependency.
-like Maven's `requireUpperBoundDeps` enforcer plugin in order to get the
-highest versions of your dependencies.

 #### Import BOMs to ensure your dependencies are consistent

-However, like Maven, it is possible to use versions of different
+It is possible to accidentally use versions of different artifacts
-artifacts from a library from different releases accidentally and
+from a library from different releases and experience a dependency
-experience a dependency conflict.
-It's possible to import a BOM in
+conflict.
+To fix this problem, you can import a BOM in Gradle to force
-Gradle to force consistent versions, as long as you are using at least
+consistent versions, as long as you are using at least Gradle 4.6.
-Gradle 4.6.

 In order to make use of a BOM, do the following: